pizzo78/VALScoreboardTracker/README.md

 ## 📊 Example Scrim Tracker Spreadsheet

-We've put together an example Google spreadsheet you can copy to keep track of your stats and fill with data from the tool:
+We've created a Google Spreadsheet template you can use to track your team's stats.
+Here's how to use it.

 ### 📝 How to Use

 1. Make a copy of the example spreadsheet
-2. Run the script with your screenshots locally to get data
+2. Run the script locally with your screenshots to extract data.
-3. Use the empty sheet to copy paste data (use ; separator for automatic column separation)
+3. Paste the extracted data into the "Empty Sheet for copying data" (use ; as the separator to automatically split it into columns).
-4. Copy the clean data to the main `Stats` sheet
+4. Copy the clean data from the "Empty Sheet for copying data" into the main "Stats" sheet.
-5. Replace the names in the yellow tables with your player names
+5. Replace the placeholder names in the yellow tables with your actual player names.

 ➡️ [Example Scrim Tracker](https://docs.google.com/spreadsheets/d/1N7p1be3Yw2lM5oGfvo3qUTSEXE2f-QyXYMvSeXKH7sc/edit?gid=626882904#gid=626882904)